Military Store Department in New Zealand 1857-1870

 Colonial Storekeeper 1840-1871

-The Office of the Colonial Storekeeper was the government apparatus responsible for the provision of logistic services to the early Colonial Government of New Zealand.
-Established in 1840, the appointment of Colonial Storekeeper was discontinued in 1844 only to be re-established in the early 1860s until falling into disuse in 1871.
-Having Military and civilian responsibilities the Colonial Storekeeper can be considered the foundation of New Zealand’s Military Stores services.
-Providing an overview and background this article provides a brief history of the Colonial Storekeepers of New Zealand.
+The Office of the Colonial Storekeeper was the government apparatus responsible for providing logistical services to the early Colonial Government of New Zealand.
+Established in 1840, the appointment of Colonial Storekeeper was discontinued in 1844, only to be re-established in the early 1860s until falling into disuse in 1871.
+Having both military and civilian responsibilities, the Colonial Storekeeper can be considered the foundation of New Zealand’s Military Stores services.
+This article provides an overview and background, offering a brief history of the Colonial Storekeepers of New Zealand.

-The establishment of New Zealand as a British Colony in 1840 saw the adoption of the British system of colonial government which was already in use across the 40 colonies of the British Empire.
-The system consisted of a Governor and a range of administrative departments, such as Survey, Surgeon, Customs, Police/Militia, Stores etc. As New Zealand was initially annexed as part of the Colony of New South Wales the laws and institutions of New South Wales were duplicated in New Zealand utilising individuals seconded from New South Wales institutions until November 1840 when New Zealand became a separate colony [1].
+The establishment of New Zealand as a British colony in 1840 saw the adoption of the British system of colonial government, already in use across the 40 colonies of the British Empire.
+The system consisted of a Governor and a range of administrative departments, such as Survey, Surgeon, Customs, Police/Militia, and Stores.
+As New Zealand was initially annexed as part of the Colony of New South Wales, the laws and institutions of New South Wales were duplicated in New Zealand, utilising individuals seconded from New South Wales institutions until November 1840, when New Zealand became a separate colony.
+[1]

-• The Ordnance Board which was responsible for British Government (Imperial) Stores, and
+• The Ordnance Board, responsible for British Government (Imperial) Stores

-• The Colonial Storekeeper was responsible for “Colonial stores”.
+• The Colonial Storekeeper, responsible for “Colonial stores.”

-Although having separate roles, the two organisations overlapped as they shared the same magazines and storehouses and between 1836 and 1844 the position of Ordnance Storekeeper and Colonial Storekeeper was held by the same individual[2].
+Although they had separate roles, the two organisations overlapped as they shared the same magazines and storehouses.
+Between 1836 and 1844, the position of Ordnance Storekeeper and Colonial Storekeeper was held by the same individual.[2]

-The Colonial Storekeepers office was included in the First wave of administrators to arrive with Governor William Hobson in January 1840[3].
-Mr Charles Hook Gordon Logie of the Sydney based Colonial Storekeepers was appointed on the 15th of January 1840 to hold the appointment of Colonial Storekeeper in Hobsons administration[4].
+The Office of the Colonial Storekeeper was included in the first wave of administrators to arrive with Governor William Hobson in January 1840.[3]
+Mr. Charles Hook Gordon Logie, of the Sydney-based Colonial Storekeepers, was appointed on the 15th of January 1840 to hold the appointment of Colonial Storekeeper in Hobson’s administration.[4]

-In October 1840 it was time for Logie to move on and approval was given on the 30th of October 1840 by the Colonial Secretary of New South Wales for Henry Tucker to replace Logie as Colonial Storekeeper, with Tucker taking up the appointment in November.
-Tucker was a Royal Navy Officer and purser aboard HMS Buffalo who had been stranded in New Zealand because that ship came to grief and sank in the Coromandel on the 28th of July 1840[9].
-During Tucker’s tenure, the capital was transferred from Russell to Auckland in March 1840[10], and in July 1841 New Zealand was granted the status as a full colony separating it from New South Wales [11].
+In October 1840, Logie moved on, and approval was given on the 30th of October 1840 by the Colonial Secretary of New South Wales for Henry Tucker to replace Logie as Colonial Storekeeper.
+Tucker, a Royal Navy Officer and purser aboard HMS Buffalo, had been stranded in New Zealand when the ship was wrecked and sank in the Coromandel on the 28th of July 1840.[9]
+During Tucker’s tenure, the capital was transferred from Russell to Auckland in March 1841, and in July 1841, New Zealand was granted the status of a full colony, separating it from New South Wales.[10][11]

 Old Russell